MiaSchemes/Untitled-Goose-Game-Archipelago/README.md

 - Tired Goose (slower movement)
 - Suspicious Goose (Honk randomly for 10s)
 - Confused feet (Random Stick directions for 15s)
-- Butterfingers (drop items and be able to grab anything for 10s)
+- Butterbeak (drop items and be unable to grab anything for 10s)

 ## YAML Options